fireside25a-beep/deterministic_neuro_route_C/README.md

 ** ARM64 support

-NeuroRoute C uses portable C11 and includes ARM64 static-library builds for Linux AArch64 and macOS Apple Silicon.
+NeuroRoute C uses portable C11 and includes ARM64 static-library builds.
 The routing and Hamming-distance logic is unchanged across architectures.
 ARM64 library, test, and demo sources were cross-compiled with strict Clang warnings; native users can run `make test` and `make demo` on ARM64 hardware for full runtime validation.

 The project combines two compact mechanisms: